harg74/ML_ZoomCamp_2022/midterm_project/README.md

 The model was built with BentoML, which is an abstraction to pack different Machine Learning components into one deployable unit. you can `pip install bentoml` to install it.
 You can visit: [BentoML](https://docs.bentoml.org/en/latest/index.html) for further details.

-In order to build your model with BentoML you need to run in your code of your final selected model the following lines:
+In order to build your model with BentoML import bentoml and run in your code of your final selected model the following lines:

-`bentoml.sklearn.save_model("car_price_prediction", model, custom_objects={ "dictVectorizer": dv }) bentoml.sklearn.save_model("car_price_prediction", model, custom_objects={ "dictVectorizer": dv }) `
+`bentoml.sklearn.save_model("car_price_prediction", model, custom_objects={ "dictVectorizer": dv })`

-This will provide a model with a tag which will be used to build our bento image and docker image.
+This will provide a model with a tag which will be used to build our bento image and docker image:

 ![bento_model_tag](resources/model_tag.png)